-A living will or Advance decisions in the UK and Wales (Advance Directive in Scotland), otherwise called an Advance Care Plan is a non-legal document which stipulates, for example, whether you want to be resuscitated, or should you become seriously ill, what life-prolonging treatment you might wish for, or who you would like to be informed.
+An Advance Directive (living will) stipulates, for example, whether you want to be resuscitated or should you become seriously ill, what life-prolonging treatment you might wish for, or who you would like to be informed.
+Providing the wording is correct, this is regarded as a legal document.

 It must be signed and dated whilst you are mentally capable.
 Hospices and care homes usually instigate an Advance Care Plan when a patient or resident is first admitted.
 Or you can download your own living will, which you could give to potential carers.
 If so, it is advisable to give a copy to your GP or your solicitor, as well as to any next-of-kin who need to know your wishes.

 An End-of-Life Care plan is used within the NHS and hospices and often in care homes.
 Many dying patients are placed on these end of life care plans by medical staff in the last few weeks or days of life to ensure the delivery of appropriate physical, psychological and spiritual end-of-life care.

 Important lessons learnt about Advance Directives